DHI/terracotta/README.md

   is transparently available from the frontend, via the `/swagger.json`, `/apidoc`, and `/keys` API endpoints.
 - While Terracotta is pretty fast, we favor flexibility over raw speed.
-If sub-second response times are a hard requirement for you, there might be faster ways.
+If sub-second response times are a hard requirement for you, there might be faster tools.

 ## Architecture